The Home

 • No restrictions on phone calls

-Daily engagement
+Daily Engagement

-Activities That Fit The Person.
+Activities That Fit the Person.

 We don't run "bingo at 10, crafts at 2."
 We learn what each resident loves and we do more of it.
 Music from their era.
 Gardening if that's their thing.
 Card games at the kitchen table.
 Family video calls.
 Quiet hours for residents who prefer solitude.